-SPG 201.65-1 requires the deans of the schools or colleges and the directors of administrative units to articulate and disseminate implementation policies that apply to faculty and/or staff within those units.
-The implementation policy and procedures for staff in the College of Literature, Science and the Arts are provided below.
-This policy and its procedures apply to all full-time staff, whether permanent or temporary, and to all permanent part-time staff in the unit.
+Standard Practice Guide (SPG) 201.65-1, Conflicts of Interest and Conflicts of Commitment, requires the deans of the schools or colleges and the directors of administrative units to articulate and disseminate implementation policies that apply to faculty and/or staff within those units.
+The implementation policy and procedures for the Ross School of Business are provided below.
+This policy and its procedures apply to all staff in the unit, including all permanent and temporary staff, whether full-time or part-time.
 The University expects all staff to be familiar with the contents of SPG 201.65-1 and with the applicable set of unit implementation procedures.

-A. Statement of Principles
+A. Statement of Principles for the Ross School of Business's Policy